sarvarjafarov/eastern-bang-insurance-aggregator/docs/sprints/sprint-3/retro.md

 # Sprint 3 Retrospective

+## Scrum Master
+- Peenaz continued to facilitate planning, reviews, and retros; updated the sprint dashboard; ensured items flowed to done; and captured follow-up actions from retros for subsequent sprints.

 ## What went well
 1. Stable velocity by Sprint 3.
 2. Clear division between tech and process work.